Cohen sues Trump Organization, wants it to pay legal bills

 The lawsuit, filed Thursday in New York state court, claims the Trump Organization stopped paying Cohen's mounting legal fees after he began cooperating with federal prosecutors in their investigations related to Trump's business dealings in Russia and attempts to silence women with embarrassing stories about his personal life.
 It alleges breach of contract and seeks damages on Cohen's behalf.

-The lawsuit says the company stopped paying for his legal defense about two months after the FBI raided Cohen's home and office.
+The lawsuit says the company stopped paying for his legal defense about two months after the FBI raided Cohen's home and office last year.
+It says that was around the time Cohen began discussing privately with friends and family that he was considering cooperating with special counsel Robert Mueller and federal prosecutors in New York.

 The lawsuit said that as part of his work for Trump, the company agreed to indemnify him for his company-related work.
 It said the Trump Organization initially lived up to that promise, footing the bill for more than $1.7 million in Cohen's legal fees.

-Cohen hired the law firm McDermott Will & Emery in spring 2017 after it became clear he was a "person of interest" in special counsel Robert Mueller's investigation.
+Cohen hired the law firm McDermott Will & Emery in spring 2017 after it became clear he was a "person of interest" in Mueller's investigation.

 That firm withdrew from his case late last spring after the Trump Organization stopped paying Cohen's bills, a withdrawal the lawsuit says "prejudiced" Cohen's ability to respond to the federal investigations.